bhartiy/learnsellacious/pages/04.premiumlicenses/02.new-subscription/docs.md

 3. This step is to activate the license.
 As in sellacious license are of two types, Free and Premium.

-**Free License:** To activate this license click on for beginner and fill the form.
+Free License: To activate this license click on For Beginners and fill the form.
+Once submitted you'll get an email to validate your subscription.

-For the new Free License, once you register with your email id, and activate the activation, you get the license key through email.
+Once the license is validated, you'll get the license key through email.